-An interdisciplinary aging studies minor is available for students interested in the study of aging/gerontology.
-The 18-credit minor includes courses, as available, in biology, nursing, psychology, recreation and leisure, social work, sociology and women, and gender studies.
+An interdisciplinary aging studies minor is available for students interested in the study of aging/gerontology or those considering a career working with older adults and families.
+The 18-credit minor includes courses in biology, kinesiology, nursing, psychology, recreation and leisure, social work, and sociology.
 The minor consists of four required courses, an elective course, and a field experience related to aging.
-In addition to a field experience in aging, an elective course that relates to aging may be chosen from a variety of disciplines with the approval of the coordinator.
+Several of these courses are available online.

 Admission to the Program